mahtxx/mahtxx/README.md

 - 👋 Hi, I’m mahtxx, a gamer/coder from Greece.

-- 🌱 I’m currently trying to learn program languages.
+- 🌱 I’m currently learning more program languages.

 - 📫 How to reach me: @mahtxx on Discord.